 What else do you do?

-I am also experienced in writing and delivering psycho-educational workshops for varied audiences on a variety of subjects including stress management, depression, self-esteem, perfectionism and procrastination.
+I am also experienced in writing and delivering psycho-educational workshops for varied audiences on a variety of subjects including stress management, depression, self-esteem, perfectionism, procrastination and Diversity, Equity, Inclusivity and Belonging.
 I work one to one and with groups as a counsellor and mindfulness teacher and trainer.
-I like to cook, travel, bake bread, ride my bike and make useful, beautiful objects.
-I love to fix stuff, improvise, eat, talk to family and friends, and fuss the cat and dog.
-I support all of this with meditation and a growing interest in yoga practice.
+I support all of this with meditation and a growing interest in yoga practice, queer intimacy and nature connection.

 There are a lot of therapists to choose from, why pick you?